SumeghaGodara/snakemake/introduction.md

 **Snakemake allows you to create a set of rules, each one defining a "step" of your analysis.**

-The rules need to be written in a file called "**Snakefile**".
 For each step you need to provide:

 + **Input** : Data files, scripts, executables or any other files.

 + **Expected output**.
 It's not required to list all possible outputs.
 Just those that you want to monitor or that are used by a subsequent step as inputs.

 + A **command** to run to process the input and create the output.

 ```